griffithlab/civicpy/docs/user/civic.rst

 	.. attribute:: id

 		The record ID.
-Must be set on initialization using the `id` keyword argument.
+This is set on initialization using the `id` keyword argument, and reflects the primary ID for the record as stored in CIViC.

 Primary CIViC Records
 ~~~~~~~~~~~~~~~~~~~~~

-The primary CIViC records are those found on
+The primary CIViC records are found on the CIViC advanced search page, and are fully-formed

 .. class:: Gene(CivicRecord)